-The certificate is a 21 semester-hour program.
+The certificate is a 21 semester hour program.
 Coursework in educational administration and supervision includes 220 hours of field experience.
-Coursework can be completed through a combination of on-campus and online courses.
+Coursework is completed through a combination of on-campus and online courses.

 Students who complete the Graduate Certificate are Educational Leaders who have knowledge and ability to:

 Facilitate the development of a school vision of learning supported by the school community

 Effectively manage an organization’s operations and resources in a way that promotes a safe, efficient and effective learning environment

 Demonstrate successful collaboration techniques for working with families and other community members